MoayadAbbara/CodeWars/README.md

 ## Why CodeWars?

 CodeWars provides an excellent platform to challenge oneself and enhance coding proficiency.
 The problems cover a wide range of difficulty levels, ensuring a continuous learning experience.
+On CodeWars, difficulty is denoted by kyu levels, ranging from 8kyu (easiest) to 1kyu (hardest).
 By maintaining this repository, I aim to showcase my progress and share my solutions with the community.

 ## Repository Structure